aws-samples/aws-appsync-calorie-tracker-workshop/2_APPSYNC/README.md

 # Module 2: AWS AppSync backend

-In this section, we will create the backend for our application.
+In this module, we will create the backend for our application.
 We will use Amazon DynamoDB to store user information and AWS AppSync to create GraphQL based backend.

-AppSync is setup to DynamoDB tables as data source to persist user information.
-The below picture shows the relationship between AppSync Schema, resolver and Datasources.
+AppSync is setup with DynamoDB tables as data source to persist user information.
+The below picture shows the relationship between AppSync schema, resolver and data sources.

 ![Appsync](../images/image-appsync-completed.png)

-We will use AWS CloudFormation templates to create different resources for our application backend.
+As we go through different steps in this module, you will learn what resources we are creating and what is it used for in the application.
+However, in the interest of time we will use CloudFormation templates to create the resources, instead of creating it manually.

-Steps:
+Following are the steps to create application backend:
 - [1.
 Create DynamoDB Tables and Lambda function](#step-1-create-dynamodb-tables-and-lambda-function)
 - [2.
 Create AppSync API backend](#step-2-create-appsync-api-backend)
   - [2.1 Setup data sources](#21-setup-data-sources)